jeevaravichandran/Bank_Management_System/README.md

 ## Author

-- **Your Name**: Aspiring Full Stack Developer with a passion for solving problems using technology.
+- Jeeva Ravichandran: Aspiring Java Developer with a passion for solving problems using technology.

 ## License